NORTH DELTA WATER AGENCY

 As explained in a July 8, 2015 MBK memo, NDWA has officially notified DWR that salinity levels have exceeded the 1981 Contract Criteria at the Three Mile Slough monitoring location since July 5, 2015, and requested DWR indicate what actions the department will take to regain compliance.
-All other monitoring locations specified in the Contract continue to be in compliance (Staten Island and San Andreas Landing); however, the salinity levels in the Sacramento River at Rio Vista location have also been rising close to Contract Criteria.
+All other monitoring locations specified in the Contract continue to be in compliance.
 To improve water quality conditions at Three Mile Slough, DWR modified State Water Project operations on July 7, 2015 to increase water releases from Oroville reservoir from 3,000 cfs to 3,250 cfs and decrease exports from the Delta to minimum human health and safety standards.
 In addition, DWR indicated that the U.S. Bureau of Reclamation also intends to increase releases from Folsom Dam, but will keep the Delta Cross Channel gates open for recreation and to maintain water quality in the interior Delta channels.
 Despite these recent water project operational changes, the salinity levels in the Sacramento River continue to exceed the Contract Criteria at the Three Mile Slough location; therefore, the Agency is currently working with DWR on establishing a claims process to pay compensation to landowners for crop damage resulting from any exceedances of Contract Criteria.

 Due to extreme fluctuations and spikes in salinity that can occur, we continue to advise all water users to monitor the daily and hourly fluctuations in salinity levels on the CDEC website before diverting: